-BASIS DC is exempt from federal income taxes (other than on unrelated business income) under the provisions of Section 501(c)(3) of the Internal Revenue Code and, accordingly, no provision for income taxes has been provided for in the accompanying financial statements.
+BASIS DC is exempt from federal and state income taxes (other than on unrelated business income) under the provisions of Section 501(c)(3) of the Internal Revenue Code and similar state income tax laws.
+Accordingly, no provision for income taxes has been provided for in the accompanying financial statements.
 The Charter School has been classified as other than a private foundation under Section 509(a)(1) of the Internal Revenue Code and accordingly contributions qualify as a charitable tax deduction by the contributor under Section 170(b)(i)(A)(ii).
-The Charter School did not have any net unrelated business income for the years ended June 30, 2017 and 2016.
+The Charter School did not have any net unrelated business income for the years ended June 30, 2018 and 2017.